 The Hub is currently accepting research cases from clinician investigators in the Departments of Medical Genetics and/or Pediatrics.
 In order to be eligible, at this time, all cases must have a relevant variant of unknown significance (VUS) with practical implications or a candidate gene that could be worked up.
-Note that soon we will be able to take cases that are very likely of a genetic etiology, but without a known genetic defect for reanalysis of exomes.

 Research case submission and review process:

 - Use the TGH Case Submission Template and Guidelines to prepare a 1–2-page summary that includes the patient’s phenotype, the variant to be studied, all the supportive molecular and biological information to make the case.
 While not a requirement, you may add a plan for how to study your variant (functional studies), any preliminary data you may have and any UofA basic researcher(s) who you would like to work with.